WatermanMC/TheLegacyGlide/README.md

 # TheLegacyGlide
-The legacy glide from 1.8
+The legacy glide minigame from minecraft legacy console edition